Mirageg4/Responsive-Portfolio/README.md

 <p>Github: <a href="https://github.com/Mirageg4/Responsive-Portfolio">Responsive Porfolio</a></p>
 <hr>
 <p>License:
-Project is licensed under the MIT License <a href ="LICENSE.md">LICENSE</a> file for details.
+Project is licensed under the MIT License.
+See <a href ="LICENSE.md">LICENSE</a> file for details.